virtualsquare/virtualsquare.github.io/ideas/partrace.md

 what
 ----
-When several processes/threads must be tracked for debugging or for virtualization, the tracer/hypervisor spawn a thread for each process or thread.
+When several processes/threads must be tracked for debugging or for virtualization, the tracer/hypervisor spawns a thread for each process or thread.

 There is a one-to-one relationship between each traced process/thread and each tracee's thread (each tracee's thread is the _guardian angel_ of a traced process or thread).